GioF71/upmpdcli-docker/README.md

 ```

 Only the `url` line is mandatory.
-Refer to the file `app/reference/radiolist.conf` in this repository for further details.
+Refer to the file [radiolist.conf](https://github.com/GioF71/upmpdcli-docker/blob/main/app/reference/radiolist.conf) from the git repository for further details.

 ## Build